22 Jaw-Dropping Hummingbird Facts

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Discover fun hummingbird facts, like what is on the hummingbird diet, colors of their feathers, if they sing, how far they migrate and how fast they fly.
+Discover fun and surprising hummingbird facts, like what is on the hummingbird diet, if they sing, how far they migrate and how fast they fly.

 1. What Foods Are in the Hummingbird Diet?

 You typically see hummingbirds at nectar blooms and sugar-water feeders, but they also eat tree sap and small insects when flowers are hard to find in the wild.
 Nectar is the high-octane nourishment that fuels hummingbirds, but they also need body-building protein.
 They spend considerable time hunting and eating the small insects, spiders and other arthropods that provide the vital compound.
 Thanks to the fliers’ amazing agility and the special adaptation that essentially makes their bills spring-loaded sets of chopsticks, hummingbirds snatch insects out of the air.
 Hovering, they also glean earthbound prey from spiderwebs, vegetation and other places.
 Sweet oozing tree sap has a high sugar content, not unlike nectar, so it’s also ideal for hummers—but they can’t access it without a little help.
 Sapsuckers drill holes into trees for their food, creating rows of sap wells.
 Some hummingbird species readily feast on the sap from these wells.

 Check out questions about hummingbird feeders answered by experts.